 "That's not the same!"

-Hermione sighed.
-She looked at Harry who was sitting beside.
-Both were wishing that they are not a part of the awkward situation that they were currently in.
-But their wishes were not granted as when Ron suddenly faced them and whispered, "Help me!"
+Hermione sighed and looked over at Harry who was sitting beside her.
+Both teenagers were wishing that they were not a part of the awkward situation that they were currently in.
+But their wishes were not granted because Ron suddenly turned to them and mouthed, "Help me!"

-"Uhm, er, Molly, we really think this is for our good.
-Ron and Harry can get to their academy faster, and I'll be near to St. Mungo's too.
+"Uhm, er, Molly, we really think this will help us.
+Ron and Harry can get to the auror academy faster, and I'll be near to St. Mungo's too.
 And we really think we can handle this independence thing that Ron desperately needs."
 Hermione explained in a hopeful voice.

-Ron, despite what Hermione said about his lack of independence, nodded his head.
-Harry still sitting in silence but his eyes were obviously pleading.
+Ron, despite what Hermione said about his lack of independence, nodded his head enthusiastically, with Harry still sitting in silence but his eyes were obviously pleading.

-"Fine," she finally said.
+"Fine," she finally gave up.
 The trio's face lit up in excitement.
 "But," Molly continued.
-"You lot will be here three times a week for dinner. "
+"You promise you will be here three times a week for dinner?"

-It's a Saturday, and the trio are in the Burrows for some family time.
+It was a Saturday, and the trio are in the Burrows for some family time.
 They are stronger and more in sync than ever.
-They know exactly what each other needs.
-They had a strong bond that could equal the bond Fred and George has.
+They have a strong bond that could almost equal the bond Fred and George have, but not quite.

-Ron and Hermione didn't pursue the romantic field that everyone was hoping they would have.
-They were better as best friends, they said.
+Ron and Hermione did not pursue any romantic relationship that everyone who knew them was expecting they would have.
+They were better as best friends, they would say.
 They did talk about it once.
-Ron thought he was jealous with Krum when they were in their fourth year, and Hermione thought she was jealous with Lavender when they were in their sixth year.
-Turns out, it was just because they were too over-protective over each other.
-They didn't notice that both did the exact reaction when Harry dated Cho in their fifth year.
+Ron thought he was jealous with Viktor Krum in their fourth year, and Hermione thought she was jealous with Lavender in their sixth year.
+It turns out, it was just because they were over-protective of each other.
+They did not notice that both had the exact reaction when Harry dated Cho in their fifth year.

-"This is all you two do."
-Hermione said as she rolled her eyes.
+"This is all you two do," Hermione said as she rolls her eyes.

-"It's really enjoyable!"
-Harry and Ron exclaimed, not even looking at her.
-Both too engrossed at the very intense game that they were having
+"It's awesome!"
+Harry and Ron exclaimed, not even looking at her, both too engrossed watching Ron's bishop destroy Harry's knight.

 "Barbaric?
 Yes!
 Boring?
 Uh-huh!
 Enjoyable?
-Hm, don't think so."
-She replied hastily.
+Hm, I don't think so," She replied sarcastically.

 "You know what's boring, huh?
-You always have you face buried under your books!"
-Ron spat out.
+You always have your face buried under your books!"
+Ron snapped.

 "You only like playing with Harry because you always win!"
-Hermione snapped.
-When both boys finally looked at her, she just stuck her tongue out.
-The three of them stared at each other for a minute and then they burst out laughing.
-They like arguing with each other over obtuse things.
+Hermione snapped back.
+When both boys finally looked at her, she stuck her tongue out.
+The three of them stared at each other for a second and then they burst out laughing.
+They like arguing with each other over the most ridiculous things.

-Molly was still staring at her, but her focus suddenly shifted to a certain twin.
+Molly was still staring at Hermione, but her focus suddenly shifted to a certain twin.
 Fred was staring at her too.
-He's not even blinking.
-Molly sighed, and took a last sip on her mug of coffee before placing it down on the table.
+He's not even blinking, Molly thought.
+The old woman sighed, and took a last sip on her mug of coffee before placing it down on the table.